lolko9000/Maze-Game-in-Prolog/README.md

 # Instructions
 - Download file and open using compiler
+- Change line 15 to the file location of the desired maze.txt
 - Run by going into Compiler/Compiler buffer
 - In the shell type startGame().
 - Game should now run